 When you attempt to transfer or download content on the web, the information (video or music) has to battle with numerous other applications or gadgets utilizing similar web traffic sources (for example, the internet modem).
 Likewise, the information you’re streaming may be coming from a worker who is mainland away and not well-kept.
 This is unlike the situation with Traditional TV.
 Even though TV signals sometimes run into problems if there is a complication at your cable office, a defective satellite, or terrible climate conditions, it is something that doesn’t occur normally.

 How to Reduce Buffering while Streaming

 Make sure to have a good connection, particularly strong connectivity for whatever your internet platform requires.
 Use Ethernet (over Wi-Fi) wires to download or watch videos on the off chance that you have one.
 This is on the grounds that Ethernet links are for the most part quicker than Wi-Fi.

 Changing to a lower resolution of the video you are watching likewise makes a difference.
-In case you’re downloading an FHD (1080p) video for instance and it continues to lag, you can change to a 720p (HD) of the video.
+In case you’re downloading an FHD (1080p) video for instance and it continues to lag, you can change to a 720p (HD) video.

 We believe by now you have a pretty good idea about what is buffering how and why it takes place.
 Moreover, we have tried to explain why and how buffering happens on internet-based devices/content and how to reduce the chances of it.
-Cable TV works entirely differently than how the internet works. however, the internet is also available through cables it at the end of the day works through the waves.
-This is the reason why some factors like Wi-Fi boosters, placing and positioning of modems, data, and the number of users plays an important role.
+Cable TV works entirely differently than how the internet works. however, the internet is also available through cables at the end of the day and works through waves.
+This is the reason why some factors like Wi-Fi boosters, placing and positioning of modems, data, and the number of users play an important role.